gardar/ocrchestra/README.md

 - Process PDFs with Google Document AI to extract text and structural information
 - Extract form fields from documents with form elements
+- Extract custom fields from custom extractors with support for nested hierarchies
 - Generate hOCR data for advanced OCR workflows
 - Convert Document AI output to standard formats (plain text and hOCR)
 - Access the full hierarchical structure of document content (blocks, paragraphs, lines, words)
 - Extract page images for further processing
 - Create searchable and selectable PDFs

-Main functions include `DocumentHOCR` for processing complete documents, `DocumentHOCRFromPages` for processing multiple PDFs as a single document, and utilities for extracting form fields and page images.
+Main functions include `DocumentHOCR` for processing complete documents, `DocumentHOCRFromPages` for processing multiple PDFs as a single document, and utilities for extracting form fields, custom extractor fields, and page images.

 > **Note**: The structured document model in `gdocai` was initially inspired by Google's Document AI toolbox for Python.
 While the original implementation generated hOCR directly from this structured document, OCRchestra has evolved to feature a separate, standalone `hocr` package with its own data structures, parser, and renderer.
 This architectural change allows the `hocr` package to work independently from `gdocai`, providing greater flexibility for various OCR workflows.
 #### Example